HL7/fhir-cda-validation/README.md

 ## Known Limitations
 - Only IG's created in FHIR R5 are supported
 - Value sets containing values with apostrophes (`'`) are not included
+- Comparisons on dateTimes are not supported (e.g. procedure start date must be before document date)
 - `conformsTo()` (and other FHIRPath functions not used by C-CDA) are not supported